We offer a range of ways to attend mediation:

-Before you consider that you need mediation, you should first try to raise your concerns directly with the other party.
+You should first try to raise your concerns directly with the other party.

 The mediation meeting

-If you have any special needs at the mediation meeting, such as an interpreter, it is important that you raise these issues when the mediation is being arranged.
+If you have any special needs at the mediation meeting, such as an interpreter, it is important that you raise these requests when the mediation is being arranged.
 Please let us know if you have any cultural needs, such as wanting mediation to occur on a marae and we will do our best to accommodate this.

 It is important that your mediation meeting is held in a location in which both parties feel comfortable and where confidentiality can be maintained.
-Venues may include:

-- the MBIE mediation offices
+- our MBIE mediation offices

-- a marae
+- marae or meeting site